webpro-nl/knip/packages/docs/src/content/docs/reference/configuration.md

 ## JSON Schema

-A "$schema" field is a URL that you put at the top of your JSON file.
+A `$schema` field is a URL that you put at the top of your JSON file.
 This allows you to get red squiggly lines inside of your IDE when you make a typo or provide an otherwise invalid configuration option.